Effects of resource competition on evolution and adaptive radiation: Results

 \subsection{Competitive exclusion principle}

-The competitive exclusion principle (Gause's law or Grinnell's axiom) is one of the most important ecological concepts and it states that the species sharing same resource cannot coexist at constant population values at constant resource value giving the limitation.
-Despite some investigations show violation the competitive exclusion principle in some specific conditions\cite{PhysRevLett.118.028103}, we strictly require from the employed model (resource distribution model + mutations + speciation) to reproduce this principle.
+The competitive exclusion principle is one of the most important ecological concepts, stating that species sharing the same resource cannot coexist at constant population values at a constant resource influx.
+Despite some investigations showing a violation the competitive exclusion principle in some specific conditions~\cite{PhysRevLett.118.028103}, we strictly require in the developed model reproduction of this principle.

+First, it is instructive to focus exclusively on the part of the model responsible for population dynamics.
+We consider the case of a single resource with a constant influx in time and do not account for mutations or speciation.
+We compare the present model with that from Ref.~\cite{PhysRevLett.118.048103}.
+At the beginning, two species have slightly different harvesting effectiveness, 0.3 and $0.3\cdot(1+\varepsilon)$ ($\varepsilon\ll1$).
+For the present model, we fix the resource influx as $R_1=3.333$ and for the Tikhonov model as $R_1=1.0$, which gives the same limit value of abundance close to 1.0.